-The initial term of the lease is 12 months.
-The lease will renew automatically for 12-month terms unless there has been a change in household composition relating to the addition or deletion of an adult family member and except for noncompliance with the community service requirements, as described in the Chapter 15.
+The initial term of the lease is twelve (12) months.
+The lease will renew automatically for twelve (12)-month terms unless there has been a change in household composition relating to the addition or deletion of an adult family member and except for noncompliance with the community service requirements, as described in Chapter 15 - Community Service & Self-Sufficiency.